Small Covers, infra-solvmanifolds and curvature: Introduction

 \item[(iii)] If $\R\mathcal{Z}_{P^n}$ admits a Riemannian metric with negative (not necessarily constant) sectional curvature, then no $2$-face of $P^n$ can be a $3$-gon or a $4$-gon $\mathrm{(see\ Proposition~\ref{Prop:Negative-Curv})}$. \end{itemize} \end{thm}

 The paper is organized as follows.
 In section 2, we study when the fundamental group of a real moment-angle manifold (or a small cover) over a simple convex polytope is virtually nilpotent or finite (Corollary~\ref{Cor:virtually-nilpotent} and Corollary~\ref{Cor:Finite-Fund-Group}).
 Then we introduce a special class of small covers called \emph{generalized real Bott manifolds} which are the main examples related to our study in this paper.
-In section 3, we will study when a small cover or real moment-angle manifold is an infra-solvmanifold.
+In section 3, we study when a small cover or real moment-angle manifold is an infra-solvmanifold.
 It turns out that such a small cover (or real moment-angle manifold) must be a real Bott manifold (or flat torus) (Corollary~\ref{Cor:Infra-Solv-2}).
 The proof essentially uses a nice result in~\cite{DavJanScott98} that describes the asphericality of small covers in terms of flagness of the underlying simple polytope.
-In section 4, we obtain several equivalent conditions for a small cover being homeomorphic to a real Bott manifold (Theorem~\ref{thm:Test-Real-Bott}).
+In addition, we will briefly discuss the smooth structures on small covers and real moment-angle manifolds in the middle.
+In section 4, we obtain several equivalent conditions for a small cover to be homeomorphic to a real Bott manifold (Theorem~\ref{thm:Test-Real-Bott}).
 In section 5, we study Riemannian metrics on small covers and real moment-angle manifolds with various conditions on the Ricci or sectional curvature.
 Most of the results obtained in this section follow from the study of fundamental groups in section 2.
-In addition, some problems are proposed for the future study. \\
+In addition, some problems are proposed for future study. \\